sf-wdi-34/angular-custom-directives/README.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> Writing Custom Directives

 ### Objectives
-- Explain why custom directives are valuable
+- Explain the justifications for using custom directives
-- Describe the options for configuring custom directives
+- Describe the **directive definition object** and implement it in creating a directive.
-- Create a custom directive
+- Create a basic custom directive

 ### Preparation